 We run a “lean and mean” operation at PilotWorkshops.
-My primary focus is on developing new products along with Jeff Van West who is our Creative Director, and a “virtual” team of dedicated instructors, software developers, graphic artists, video editors, audio engineers and more.
+My primary focus is on developing new products along with Jeff Van West who is our Creative Director, Ryan Koch, our Content Producer, and a “virtual” team of dedicated instructors, software developers, graphic artists, video editors, audio engineers and more.
 I also work on developing new partnerships with influential aviation companies and cultivating the strategic side of the business.

 My partner, Jeff Mulligan, runs our marketing and website technology and started several successful internet marketing companies prior to joining us.
-Mallory Devine is our newest addition, helping out in Marketing and Customer Support.
+Mallory Devine manages Customer Support and assists with Marketing.
 Mallory is a CFII who enjoys flying aerobatics.

 Our office is located on Boire Field (KASH) in Nashua, NH at 99 Perimeter Road.
 If you are in the neighborhood, stop by and say hello.

-KASH is also where I keep my airplane, a Light Sport Amphib, which is a real blast to fly and reminds me why so many of us love aviation.
+KASH is also where I keep my Cessna 182 that I fly regularly for business and personal travel, as well as my Aeroprakt A22 on amphibious floats.
+This plane is a real blast to fly and I use it to explore lakes and rivers throughout the Northeast and beyond.
+This kind of flying reminds me why so many of us love aviation.

-You can see videos of the YellowBird and more on our FaceBook page.
+You can see videos of the YellowBird and more on our FaceBook page or our Instagram page.